 Final Words

-It’s important to follow the correct procedures when measuring the bolt pattern and tightening the bolts to ensure proper fitment and avoid any potential safety issues.
+Following the correct procedures when measuring the bolt pattern and tightening the bolts is important to ensure proper fit and avoid potential safety issues.

 By using the correct torque wrench and tightening the bolts in a star pattern, you can prevent damage to the wheels or suspension components.
 Always refer to the owner’s manual for specific torque specifications and other relevant information.